IsmaLeal/alzheimers-progression/README.md

 ## 💡 Credits and Notes

 - Scientific basis: Prion-like propagation, FKPP PDEs, Braak staging
-- Developed as part of a mathematical modelling case study
+- Developed as part of a MSc mathematical modelling case study at the University of Oxford
+- This project was guided by brilliantly guided by Dr. Georgia Brennan
 - All visual styles follow a clean serif + LaTeX look, tuned for publication-ready plots

 ---

-## 🧼 To Do / Ideas

-- Add parameter sweeps for robustness testing
-- Animate Laplacian evolution
-- Export plots directly to PDF
-- Expand to include PET scan comparisons